prathameshh27/StoreMonitoring/README.md

     python manage.py createsuperuser
     ```

-8. Unzip the database from the StoreMonitoring folder to use the data
+8. Unzip the database from the StoreMonitoring folder to use the data loaded via CSV input files.
+Please place the database under the StoreMonitoring folder.

 ## Report Generation APIs
 Below are the API endpoints available for triggering and retrieving reports:

+### Base URL

+The base URL for all API endpoints is: `http://127.0.0.1:8000/api`

 ### Trigger Report Generation - `/trigger_report`